yogirajbshinde21/Internshala-Monitor/SETUP.md

 - Verify the workflow file is in `.github/workflows/monitor.yml`
 - Check the Actions tab for error logs

+### "IMAP Error" or cleanup failing
+- Make sure IMAP is enabled in Gmail settings (see Step 1.3 above)
+- Verify you're using the App Password, not your regular Gmail password
+- Check that your Gmail account has 2-Factor Authentication enabled
+- The cleanup feature is optional - emails will still be sent even if cleanup fails

 ## 📊 Expected Output

 When running `python main.py`, you should see: